ryan1twice/swift-mathBoolOp-lab/README.md

 ![](http://i.imgur.com/WVy8phk.png)

 Open up the `MathBoolOp.xcodeproj` file.
 Once in Xcode, navigate to the `MathMethods.swift` file.
 This is where you will be writing your code.
+This lab includes tests.
+In order to run the tests, press command + u (within Xcode).

 **1.** Create a function, `add(a:b:)` which takes in two arguments.
 The parameter names should be `a` and `b` and both should be of type `Double`.
 This function should also return a `Double` value.
 In your implementation of this function, you should return back the result of adding both `a` and `b` together.